daormar/debasher/doc/design_doc_webui.md

 - **The group on the canvas.** Adding the group to the structural key of the canvas, so that a dissolved group loses its color and badge at once (see "Keeping the canvas in step with the store").
-- **A moved home directory.** Taking the home directory from the place the program is loaded from rather than from the program metadata, and deciding what a moved program should do with an output directory that still points to the old place.
+- **The output directory of a moved program.** Deciding what a program loaded from a new place should do with an output directory that still points to the old one.
 - **What import loses.** Giving `_define_opt_deps` and `_program_type` a place in the model; the second is needed by resident programs (see "Declaring a resident program").